Cyace84/DeNS/docs/src/pages/interfaces.md

 ### ISubdomain

-The `ISubdomain` interface defines the core methods and functionalities for subdomain management within the DeNS system.
+The `ISubdomain` interface defines the core methods and functionalities for subdomain management within the Ever Name system.
 Implemented by the `Subdomain` smart contract, the interface provides a standardized set of methods for interacting with and managing subdomain instances.
 Key methods include those for retrying subdomain deployment, obtaining duration configuration, and handling subdomain renewal and destruction.

 ### ICertificate

-The `ICertificate` interface defines the core methods and functionalities for certificate management within the DeNS system.
+The `ICertificate` interface defines the core methods and functionalities for certificate management within the Ever Name system.
 Implemented by the `Domain` and `Subdomain` smart contracts, the interface provides a standardized set of methods for interacting with and managing certificates.